dep/gpt-4-listen-and-summarize/README.md

 # gpt-4-listen-and-summarize

-This Ruby script will watch a folder for new text files, summarizes them, and save them to a different folder.
+This Ruby script will watch a folder for new text files, summarizes them with GPT-4, and save them to a different folder.

 Does the work of breaking down very large text files into multiple smaller chunks (to get around the API's "max length") and stitching together the responses for you.